jncraton/elementary-computer-science-cpsc1030/lectures/04-troubleshooting.md

 ## Exercise

 Think about a common classroom problem, like a device not turning on.
-What are three things you would tell a student to check?
+What are things you would tell a student to check?

 ## Describing Problems